Zhufan: Administration and politics

-In the Chinese mainland, all the administrative villages serve as a fundamental organizational unit for its rural population, not as the part of a system of government.
-As a bureaucratic entity, the director of the village committee is a corporate representative, and is also called Village Chief by the villagers traditionally.
+In the Chinese mainland, an administrative village serves as a fundamental organizational unit for a rural population, not as part of a system of government.
+As a bureaucratic entity, the director of the village committee is a corporate representative and is traditionally called the Village Chief by the villagers.
 The election of the director of the village committee is held every three years.
-The influence over the election is usually from the township government, large clans, the rich, and even the gangsters.
+Influence over the election usually comes from the township government, large clans, the rich, and even the gangsters.
 The latest election was held in 2011.

 The Chinese Communist Party is the sole legal party.
 Its secretary of the village branch is the supreme leader de facto of the village.
-The percentage of communist party members is less than 1% of all villagers.
-And most of them are only statistical members of the Party.
+The percentage of communist party members is less than 1% of all villagers, and most of them are only statistical members of the Party.

 History

+Entomology

-The name Zhufan (朱范) was first mentioned by a Genealogy Book of Yeyutang Wangshi, written in the 1850s.
-But the official documents shortly after, the name of the village was written as “诸樊” or “朱樊”.
+The name Zhufan (朱范) was first mentioned in a genealogy book of Yeyutang Wangshi, written in the 1850s.
+In official documents shortly thereafter, the name of the village was written as (诸樊) or (朱樊).